Tower defense: Precursors

 Nintendo's popular 1980s Game & Watch handheld games featured many popular precursors.
 With their fixed sprite cells with binary states, games with waves of attackers following fixed paths were able to make use of the technical limitations of the platform yet proved simple and enjoyable to casual gamers.
-Vermin (1980), one of the first, had players with defending the garden (a theme followed by many later games) from relentless horde of moles.
+Vermin (1980), one of the first, tasked players with defending the garden (a theme followed by many later games) from relentless horde of moles.
 The following years saw a flood of similar titles, including Manhole (1981), Parachute (1981), and Popeye (1981).
 1982 saw multiple titles with the primary object of protecting buildings from burning: Fire Attack, Oil Panic and Mickey & Donald.
 The later titles utilized multiple articulating screens to increase the difficulty for players.
 With two screens these games introduced basic resource management (e.g. oil and water), forcing players to multitask.
 Green House (1982) was another popular two screen game in which players use clouds of pesticide spray to protect flowers from waves of attacking insects.
 Despite the early rush of archetypal titles, ultimately there was a general decline in fixed-cell games, due to their technical limitations, simplistic gameplay, and the rise of personal computers and handhelds the Game Boy; correspondingly, this genre also declined.
 A rare exception was Safebuster (1988 multi-screen) in which the player protects a safe from a thief trying to blow it up.

 By the mid-1980s, the strategy elements began to further evolve.
 Early PC gaming examples include the 1984 Commodore 64 titles Gandalf the Sorcerer, a shooter with tower defense elements, and Imagine Software's 1984 release Pedro.
 Pedro, a garden defense game, introduced new gameplay elements, including different enemy types as well as the ability to place fixed obstructions, and to build and repair the player's territory.